Social Occlusion Inference with Vectorized Representation for Autonomous Driving: Related Work

 \section{Related Work}

-\textbf{Safety and Uncertainty Awareness.} Autonomous vehicles are necessary to have the ability to ensure safety and be aware of uncertainty.
+\textbf{Uncertainty Awareness.} Autonomous vehicles are necessary to have the ability to ensure safety and be aware of uncertainty.
 Some prior work focuses on motion planning with the presence of uncertainty \cite{13, 14, 15, 16}.
 Stiller \textit{et al}. \cite{13} define criteria that measure the available margins to a collision to remain collision-free for the worst-case evolution.
-Sun \textit{et al}. \cite{14} propose a social perception scheme that learns a cost function from observed vehicles to avoid the collision.
+Sun \textit{et al}. \cite{14} propose a social perception scheme that learns a cost function from observed vehicles to avoid collision.
 Rezaee \textit{et al}. \cite{15} present a reinforcement learning-based solution to manage uncertainty by optimizing for the worst-case outcome.
-Na \textit{et al}. \cite{16} describe a motion planning pipeline with respect to hypothetical hidden agents.
-Ren \textit{et al}. \cite{8} study a motion prediction task that considers unseen vehicles.
-All these approaches consider occlusion in perdition or planning tasks, but we focus on inferring the occlusion as a remedy for perceptual deficiencies.
+Nager \textit{et al}. \cite{16} describe a motion planning pipeline with respect to hypothetical hidden agents.
+Ren \textit{et al}. \cite{8} study a motion prediction task considering unseen vehicles.
+All these approaches consider occlusion in prediction or planning tasks, but we focus on inferring occlusion as a remedy for perceptual deficiencies.

+\textbf{Social Interaction Modeling.} Attention mechanisms are the preferred method to model the interaction between vehicles.
+Graph attention networks \cite{18, 19, 20, 21, 9} apply a self-attention mechanism to model the interaction between edges in a graph.
+Yuan \textit{et al}. \cite{22} propose a transformer-based approach to model time and social dimensions for trajectory forecasting tasks.
+Our method uses a transformer encoder to jointly model the interactions between agents, static road context, and occlusions.